fastrgv/AdaVenture/README.md

 * Serves as an example of modern OpenGL programming in Ada or C++ using GLSL 330 and shaders.
 * The Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada graphics project.
 * Currenly, the game has two easy campains:  Greece or Crete.
 So there is not yet any reset capability...you must replay from the beginning if you die.
 You select the desired campain at the beginning of the game.
+* To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
+You should probably backup the current skin before you do this, in case of trouble.
+See http://www.minecraftskins.net/.

 ## Portable Avatar Using Shaders

-* A new shader-based avatar (Tux) encapsulates most of the details of avatar shape, color, and movement within vertex and fragment shaders.
-A related texture object, avatarobj.adb, defines a crude initial geometry and a mapping of a texture image onto the texture object.
+* This approach encapsulates the details of avatar shape, color, and movement within GLSL shaders and a related code object that defines vertices and texture maps.
+The object may be an Ada package or C++ class.

-* This example implementation is minimal, yet instructive.
-Hardcoded data defining shape and color, and the uniforms and functions defining behavior can ultimately be as detailed and refined as desired.

-* The inputs include uniforms for time, position, and attitude.
-The shaders then offload the computational burden of the avatar representation onto the graphics processor.
+* Programmatic inputs include uniforms for time, position, and attitude.
+The shaders then offload the realtime computational burdens onto the graphics processor.

+* Data that defines shape and color, as well as the uniforms and functions that define behavior, reside completely within the object and shaders.
+This data can ultimately be as detailed and refined as your imagination permits.
+And any refinements made are not obfuscated in some esoteric or proprietary format with a limited audience, but remain fully portable and easily enhanced by most any developer using mainstream programming languages.

+* One approach would be to completely define the avatar within the shaders alone, possibly without using any texture files.
+Just look at the creatures in (glslsandbox.com).
+This would require advanced GLSL skills.

+* But a huge selection of available MineCraft skins lead to this avatar object design.

-* Avatar-specific hardcoded data resides mostly in the shaders and partly in the texture object:  avatarobj.adb.
-The hardcoded data defines geometry and the mapping of the texture object to various parts of the avatar.
-In this case, the texture object is a cube with radius one that is defined in 3 parts.
-The upper half maps to the avatar's main body.
-The lower half is divided into left and right rectangles that are mapped to feet.
-The image used for the texture also has 3 parts that map to the appropriate piece of the texture object.
+* In this example, the texture object is a cube with radius one that is defined in 6 disjoint cubelets.
+The 2 upper quarters map to the head and torso.
+The lower half is divided into 4 cubelets that are mapped to arms and legs.
+The Minecraft images used for the texture also have 6 parts that map to the limbs, head and torso.

-* The result is a portable avatar.
-One needs only:
+* The result is an utterly portable avatar defined by an image and 4 text files:
 	* texture object body, avatarobj.adb
 	* texture object spec, avatarobj.ads
 	* vertex shader, avatarobj.vs
 	* fragment shader, avatarobj.fs
-	* texture image, blkpng.png
+	* any MineCraft Skin png file

-* Interfacing code with the above elements is very simple.
+* Interfacing game code with such an avatar is simple.
 Essentially you need only pass the required uniform values prior to drawing.

-* Of course one still needs a decent camera positioning and pointing policy within the game code in order to fully appreciate the avatar.
-But that is beyond the scope of this description.
+* Of course one still needs a decent camera positioning and pointing policy within the game code in order to fully appreciate and exhibit the avatar.

 ## mouse/touchpad/keyboard controls